WebDevStudios/BuddyPress-Registration-Options/readme.txt

 2. New member registration:

-3. New member activation notices:

-4. New members can login but can only see/edit their profile and change their avatar.
+3. New members can login but can only see/edit their profile and change their avatar.
 If an unapproved new member tries to go to any other BuddyPress pages they are redirected back to their profile page.

-5. Admin receives email notice of new member:
+4. Admin receives email notice of new member:

-6. Admin Dashboard Alert:
+5. Admin Dashboard Alert:

-7. Approve, deny or ban new members:
+6. Approve, deny or ban new members: